 Walden students have up to eight years to complete their doctoral program unless they petition for an extension.

 In general, students are continuously registered in the dissertation/doctoral study course until they complete their capstone project and it is approved.
 This usually takes longer than the minimum required terms in the dissertation/doctoral study course shell.

 Please refer to Walden’s catalog for more information about degree requirements.

-This represents the minimum credit requirement for program completion.
 The number of credits for completion will vary by student, depending on individual progress and credits transferred, if applicable.
 For a personalized estimate of the number of your transfer credits that Walden would accept, call an Enrollment Specialist at 855-646-5286.